fedimint/fedimint/docs/dev-running.md

 Commands:
-  version-hash     Print the latest git commit hash this bin. was build with peg-in-address   Generate a new peg-in address, funds sent to it can later be claimed peg-in           Issue notes in exchange for a peg-in proof reissue          Reissue notes received from a third party to avoid double spends validate         Validate notes without claiming them (only checks if signatures valid, does not check if nonce unspent) spend            Prepare notes to send to a third party as a payment peg-out          Withdraw funds from the federation ln-pay           Pay a lightning invoice via a gateway fetch            Fetch (re-)issued notes and finalize issuance process info             Display wallet info (holdings, tiers) ln-invoice       Create a lightning invoice to receive payment via gateway wait-invoice     Wait for incoming invoice to be paid join-federation  Join a federation using it's ConnectInfo list-gateways    List registered gateways switch-gateway   Switch active gateway backup           Upload the (encrypted) snapshot of mint notes to federation restore          Restore the previously created backup of mint notes (with `backup` command) ng admin dev completion help             Print this message or the help of the given subcommand(s)
+  version-hash     Print the latest git commit hash this bin. was build with info             Display wallet info (holdings, tiers) reissue          Reissue notes received from a third party to avoid double spends spend            Prepare notes to send to a third party as a payment ln-invoice       Create a lightning invoice to receive payment via gateway wait-invoice     Wait for incoming invoice to be paid ln-pay           Pay a lightning invoice via a gateway list-gateways    List registered gateways switch-gateway   Switch active gateway deposit-address  Generate a new deposit address, funds sent to it can later be claimed await-deposit    Wait for desposit on previously generated address withdraw         Withdraw funds from the federation backup           Upload the (encrypted) snapshot of mint notes to federation restore          Restore the previously created backup of mint notes (with `backup` command) print-secret     Print the secret key of the client admin dev join-federation  Join a federation using it's ConnectInfo completion help             Print this message or the help of the given subcommand(s)